Online webinar on Wed, 27.09.2023: Intelligent cross-media planning (In German)

 Support for all common metadata formats from the archive, museum and library sectors.

-The German Digital Library’s main challenge was to aggregate and prepare data from a multitude of data providers and to make the data available in a uniform and consistent way in the DDB portal and any other applications used by creatives.
-To this end, a data hub was set up which enables metadata harmonisation and data mapping to an overarching graph-based data model.
+The central challenge of the German Digital Library is the aggregation and preparation of data from a large number of data providers and the uniform and consistent provision of the data in the DDB portal and for other applications of cultural professionals.
+For this purpose, a data hub was developed, which enables the harmonization of the metadata and realizes the mapping of the data to a higher-level graph-based data model.

-Content is made available centrally via a cross-media search engine with semantic features.
-For high-performance management and processing of data volumes, the DDB relies on data storage in a NoSQL database (Cassandra) and uses Spark for core processes such as loading, transforming and analysing data.
+The content is made available centrally via a cross-media search engine with semantic features.
+For the high-performance management and processing of the data volumes, the DDB relies at its core on data storage in a NoSQL database (Cassandra) and uses Spark for the core processes such as loading, transforming and analyzing data.